Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Results

 \subsection{Phase (i): segmentation}

-The segmentation obtained (Figure \ref{fig:segmentation}) shows a connected set of arteries found inside the skull by the Vesselness algorithm.
+The segmentation obtained (Figure \ref{fig:segmentation}) shows that the Vesselness algorithm found a connected set of arteries inside the skull.
 Finding a connected set was considered important for the continuity of the PPE solution.
-Therefore, it was prioritized in the segmentation process over resolution, which led to an overlap of the tightly packed vessel bundles reconstructed in the cerebral cortex.
-This geometrical distortion was considered unavoidable, due to the small diameter of the smallest cerebral arteries compared to the 1 mm resolution of the discretization.
+Therefore, it was prioritized in the segmentation process over resolution, which led to an overlap of the tightly packed vessel bundles following from cortical branches.
+This geometrical distortion was considered unavoidable, due to the relatively small diameter of the cerebral arteries compared to the 1 mm resolution of the discretization.